vnphanquang/svelte-put/README.md

 | [@svelte-put/avatar][github.avatar] | component & utilities for avatar | [![npm.avatar.badge]][npm.avatar] | [Changelog][github.avatar.changelog] | [API][github.avatar.docs] | [![docs.badge]][docs.avatar] |
 | [@svelte-put/modal][github.modal]   | type-safe async modal builder    | [![npm.modal.badge]][npm.modal]   | [Changelog][github.modal.changelog]  | [API][github.modal.docs]  | coming soon                  |

-Note:

-- REPLs are copies from playground code.
-See the [Playground](#playground) section for more info.
-- Documentation markdowns are generated with [@microsoft/api-extractor] & [@microsoft/api-documenter].

 ### In the Pipeline

 These are some packages that will be added in the future (as soon as I find time, and the implementation has matured & become generic enough).